Lendingblock (LND) Market Capitalization Achieves $4.70 Million

-Lendingblock (CURRENCY:LND) traded up 2.5% against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on December 7th.
-During the last week, Lendingblock has traded 50.1% lower against the U.S. dollar.
-One Lendingblock coin can currently be purchased for approximately $0.0059 or 0.00000009 BTC on major cryptocurrency exchanges.
-Lendingblock has a market cap of $4.70 million and $178.00 worth of Lendingblock was traded on exchanges in the last 24 hours.
+Lendingblock (CURRENCY:LND) traded up 2.5% against the dollar during the 1 day period ending at 17:00 PM E.T. on December 13th.
+Lendingblock has a market cap of $4.70 million and approximately $178.00 worth of Lendingblock was traded on exchanges in the last day.
+During the last seven days, Lendingblock has traded 50.1% lower against the dollar.
+One Lendingblock coin can currently be bought for $0.0059 or 0.00000009 BTC on major exchanges.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.